oconnor663/applied_crypto_2021_fall/sha256/readme.md

 multiple of their block size.
 A naive padding scheme like "just fill the remainder of the last block with zeros" would ruin the collision resistance of the hash function, because some different inputs would be the same after padding.
-So hash functions need a need a proper, unambiguous padding scheme.
+So hash functions need a proper, unambiguous padding scheme.

-It would be nice if we could reuse our PCKS#7 code from Problem Set 3, but alas SHA-256 uses something different.
+It would be nice if we could reuse our PCKS#7 code from Problem Set 3, but alas SHA-256 does something different.
 On the bright side, because this is hashing and not encryption, at least we don't need to write any code for unpadding.

 The SHA-256 padding scheme is originally defined in terms of bits (not bytes), and it makes more sense in those terms, so let's start there.
-Remember that there are 8 bits in a byte, so a block length of 64 bytes is the same as 512 bits.
+Remember that there are 8 bits in a byte, so a block size of 64 bytes is the same as 512 bits.
 Here's the padding scheme as it's originally defined:

 1. Append a single 1-bit to the end of the input.